The Thread That Keeps Us

 The Thread That Keeps Us is the ninth studio album by American indie rock band Calexico.
 It was released on January 26, 2018, under Anti-.

 Critical reception

-The Thread That Keeps Us was described as "impassioned stories about border politics and environmental disasters" by Pitchfork (website), also describing it as "comfort food" that is "vital in spite of that familiarity."
+The Thread That Keeps Us was described as "impassioned stories about border politics and environmental disasters" by Pitchfork, also describing it as "comfort food" that is "vital in spite of that familiarity."
 Exclaim! described it as an "overly long record" with "truly enjoyable moments."